May 14, 2026

 Simple activation through Tools menu without software installation

-Limitation: Works only within Google Docs and browser limitations, with poor accuracy that requires background noise reduction and external microphones.
+Limitation: Works only within Google Docs and browser limitations, with poor accuracy that often requires background noise reduction and external microphones.

 4. Superwhisper